JazzMaster/LazGFX/README.md

 			http://lazyfoo.net/tutorials/SDL/01_hello_SDL/mac/index.php
 			(You will need XCode 6.1, "Yo-sem-i-te" is assumed.)

-However- SDL has installed alongsinde XCode in earlier OSX versions.

 We need to setup FPC and the LCL now.
 This is a process.